VisTR: Visualizations as Representations for Time-series Table Reasoning: Related Work

-Given that visualizations are inherently stored as images, we opt to leverage emerging vision-language models to embed visualization images and facilitate multi-modal user interactions.
-In recent years, significant advancements have been made in utilizing vision-language models for chart-based tasks, such as CQA\cite{masry2022chartqa,unichart_2023,hoque2022chart}, chart retrieval\cite{xiao_2022_wytiwyr} and generation\cite{schetinger2023doom,xiao_2023_chartspark}.
-Though CQA models can provide answers for user utterances, these models only support text-chart interactions, lacking the capability for cross-modal interactions involving multiple modalities such as text, chart, and sketch preferred by laymen.
-Furthermore, these models are not specifically designed for effectively identifying data change patterns (see Sect. \ref{ssec:evaliation}), a gap that this work seeks to fill in the context of table reasoning.
+Given that visualizations are inherently stored as images, we opt to leverage MLLMs to \jn{interpret} visualization images.
+In recent years, advancements have been made in utilizing MLLMs for chart-based tasks, such as CQA~\cite{masry2022chartqa,zeng_chartqa,hoque2022chart}, chart retrieval~\cite{xiao_2022_wytiwyr}, and generation~\cite{schetinger2023doom,xiao_2023_chartspark}.
+However, these models mainly support text-chart interactions, lacking the capability for cross-modal interactions involving multiple modalities such as text, chart, and sketch preferred by laymen~\cite{qetch_2018}.
+Furthermore, these models are not specifically designed for effectively recognizing data change patterns in time-series data (see Sect.~\ref{ssec:evaluation}), a gap that this work seeks to fill in the context of time-series table reasoning.